 Finally, manufacturers must warn consumers of known hazards associated with their product, even if it is free of design or manufacturing defects.
 A manufacturer’s failure to fulfill this obligation may constitute a marketing defect.

 However, an additional limitation known as a statute of repose also applies to product liability claims.
-Specifically, Official Code of Georgia §51-1-11(b)(2) states that no civil claim based on a defective product may be brought more than 10 years after the date on which the plaintiff first purchased the product in question.
-A knowledgeable local attorney could offer further clarification about how these deadlines might impact recovery for product liability cases.
+Specifically, Official Code of Georgia § 51-1-11(b)(2) states that no civil claim based on a defective product may be brought more than 10 years after the date on which the plaintiff first purchased the product in question.
+A knowledgeable Gainesville attorney could offer further clarification about how these deadlines might impact recovery for product liability cases.

 Even if you have valid grounds to file suit over a defective consumer product, getting a positive outcome for this type of claim can be difficult.
 Product manufacturers often retain experienced legal teams dedicated to contesting liability for injuries to customers.
 If you want to effectively pursue the compensation you need, you will likely need a skilled legal advocate of your own.